-Students who wish to apply will fill out the application on the Residence Life Sustainability page (U-Challenge Application (tamu.edu)) NO LATER THAN 5 pm on Monday, February 3rd.
+Students who wish to apply will fill out the application on the Residence Life Sustainability page (https://reslife.tamu.edu/living/sustainability/) NO LATER THAN 5 pm on Monday, February 3rd.

 Students' applications will be reviewed by the U-Challenge committee members for selection to compete in the challenge.
-Participants and teams will be announced via email by 5 pm on Friday, February 7th.
+Participants and teams will be announced via email by 5 pm on Friday, February 8th.
 Students have the option of signing up as an individual or with a set team in mind.
 More information regarding creating teams is listed below in the 'Creating Teams' section.